rishabh-ranjan/rishabh-ranjan.github.io/blog/ttt.md

 ## causal self-attention

-In self-attention, there is a query vector, and an associated output vector, for each key-value pair.
+In _self-attention_, there is a query vector, and an associated output vector, for each key-value pair.
 The type signature is $O = A(Q, K, V)$, where,